-- Excessive dependence on others and feeling the need to be taken care of
+- Relies on others too much and feels the need to be taken care of.

-- Lack of self-confidence, requiring excessive advice and reassurance from others to make even small decisions
+- Needs a lot of advice and comforting from others to make even small decisions.

-- Difficulty starting or doing projects on your own due to lack of self-confidence
+- Finds it hard to start or do projects due to lack of self-confidence.

-- Tolerance of poor or abusive treatment, even when other options are available
+- Endures poor treatment or abuse, even when other options are available.

-- Urgent need to start a new relationship when a close one has ended
+- Has an urgent need to start a new relationship when a close one ends.

 Obsessive-compulsive personality disorder

-- Desire to be in control of people, tasks and situations, and inability to delegate tasks
+- Needs to be in control of people, tasks and situations.

-- Neglect of friends and enjoyable activities because of excessive commitment to work or a project
+- Ignores friends and enjoyable activities because of too much focus on work or a project.

-- Inability to discard broken or worthless objects
+- Cannot throw away broken or worthless objects.

-- Tight, miserly control over budgeting and spending money
+- Holds very tight control over budgeting and spending money.

-Obsessive-compulsive personality disorder is not the same as obsessive-compulsive disorder, a type of anxiety disorder.
+Obsessive-compulsive personality disorder is not the same as obsessive-compulsive disorder, which is an anxiety disorder.

 When to see a doctor

-If you have any signs or symptoms of a personality disorder, see your doctor or other primary care professional or a mental health professional.
-Untreated, personality disorders can cause significant problems in your life that may get worse without treatment.
+If you have any symptoms of a personality disorder, see your doctor or a mental health professional.
+When personality disorders are not treated, they can cause serious issues in relationships and mood.
+Also, the ability to function and pursue personal goals may get worse without treatment.

-Although the precise cause of personality disorders is not known, certain factors seem to increase the risk of developing or triggering personality disorders, including:
+Although the specific causes of personality disorders are not known, some factors seem to increase the risk of having one: